Alex Shelley: Paparazzi Productions (2006–2007)

 In early 2006, after both Aries and Strong were suspended by TNA, Shelley was recruited by Jeff Jarrett to obtain candid video footage of Jackie Gayda for the purposes of blackmail.
 Shelley went on to create the fictional enterprise "Paparazzi Productions" and obtain footage of Sting, Christian Cage and their respective families for the purposes of intimidation.
 Throughout April and May 2006, Shelley wrestled in the 2006 World X Cup Tournament as a member of the victorious Team USA.
 In May whilst the World X Cup was in progress, he interviewed Kevin Nash, during which Nash announced that the X Division was mere filler, and that intended to destroy the X Division.
 Shelley's lack of defense for the division created friction between his team mates and himself, with Shelley ultimately aligning himself with Nash after the tournament's end.

-Since then the two did several well–received comedy vignettes (some exclusive to YouTube) mostly focusing on their feud with Chris Sabin.
+Nash and Shelley made several well–received comedy vignettes (some exclusive to YouTube) mostly focusing on their feud with Chris Sabin.
 At Slammiversary, Shelley helped Nash defeat Sabin.
 Earlier Shelley had been ranked fifth in the X Division after being the second person eliminated in a six–man contender's match.
 In a post–match interview with Nash, Shelley claimed there was "ten guys, twenty guys – some of them had knives.
 I think I spotted a couple gats... guns".
 On July 16, 2006, Shelley teamed with Nash to face Chris Sabin and Jay Lethal in a losing effort.